clementreiffers/travelling-salesman-problem/README.md

 - unit test scripts (chai and mocha)

 If one of those test failed a mail is sent to the person who tried to merge its code from the staging to main branch.
-*To easily achieve the code format test, you should use prettier for xo codeformatting that is already set with some parameters in the project*

 ## Authors